 Why choose Georgia Heart Institute for heart valve surgery?

-There are numerous differentiators Georgia Heart Institute offers when it comes to valve surgery, namely outstanding clinical quality – delivered consistently.
-Recognized by the Society for Thoracic Surgeons, the surgeons of Northeast Georgia Physicians Group ensure excellent clinical outcomes as compared to national benchmarks.
+Georgia Heart Institute offers when it comes to valve surgery.
+The most important outstanding clinical quality – delivered consistently.
+Recognized by The Society for Thoracic Surgeons, the surgeons of Northeast Georgia Physicians Group ensure excellent clinical outcomes as compared to national benchmarks.

 Even more impressive, our cardiothoracic surgeons have received the highest rating of three stars for mitral valve surgical quality.
 Ultimately, this means that our patients experience fewer complications, have better outcomes and are discharged to home faster than patients who receive valve surgery at other hospitals throughout the country.
 We offer regional and national expertise in robotic mitral valve surgery, right here at home.

 Even after the procedure, patients continue receiving exceptional and personalized care through our state-of-the-art cardiovascular intensive care unit (CVICU), the Ronnie Green Heart Center.
-While cardiac patients who underwent minimally-invasive surgery have a faster and easier recovery than open heart patients, specialized treatment and education during recovery plays a crucial role in long-term wellness.
+While cardiac patients who underwent minimally invasive surgery have a faster and easier recovery than open heart patients, specialized treatment and education during recovery play a crucial role in long-term wellness.

 FAQs